 - a professor or another individual familiar with one's scholarship

 - a physician, physician assistant or other healthcare provider

 - another professional affiliate

-Applicants will need their CASPA ID to complete their supplemental application.
+Following completion of the CASPA, all applicants are required to submit the Yale University Supplemental Application.
+The supplemental application can be found here: https://www.applyweb.com/yalepa/.
+Applicants will need their CASPA ID to complete the supplemental application.
 The supplemental application includes short essay questions aimed at determining your readiness for entering the PA profession and the Yale program.
 The supplemental application fee is $50 and must be remitted at the time you submit your application.
-The supplemental application deadline is 11:59pm EST on September 1, 2018.
+The supplemental application deadline is 11:59pm EST on September 1, 2019.